Halifax County Tax Administration is open from 8:30 AM to 5:00 PM Monday through Friday except for County holidays.

 In a non-reval year, an appraiser could visit your property for any of the following reasons: 1) change to property triggered by the issuance of a building permit (new construction, additions, or demolition) 2) review of property due to land modification (parcel split or recombination) 3) verification of physical characteristics in preparation for an appeal to the Board of Equalization and Review.
 4) transfer or sale of the property.

-The listing period is January 1 – January 31 of each year.
+The listing period is January 1 – January 31 of each year unless an extension of the listing period is approved by the Halifax County Commissioners.

 Click here to download a listing form.